MiriamPapp/photo-forum/docs/index_de.md

 ---
 lang: de
-title: Wie Sie ein Photo Forum erstellen
+title: Wie Sie ein Photo-Forum erstellen
 subtitle: '2018-12-24'
 ---
 This page is also available [in English](../index).